-Our goal is to identify and characterise the exposure to syndemic hazards in Johannesburg and Cape Town, South Africa; Yaoundé, Cameroon; and Kingston, Jamaica.
+Our goal is to identify and characterise the exposure to syndemic hazards in Johannesburg and Cape Town, South Africa; Yaoundé, Cameroon; Kingston, Jamaica; and Lagos, Nigeria.

 Hazards in the food environment could include, for example: